How to Help Reduce Anxiety in Students Who Don’t Want to Stand Out

 After Action Reports are a way for students to review a social or behavioral episode after the fact, determine where the problem was, what needs to be done to resolve it and how to avoid it happening again.
 After completing them, students typically role play their reaction in similar situations to help them apply the strategies they have chosen.

-Examples of free social autopsies or after action report for students with anxiety and autism.
+Examples of free social autopsies or after action report for anxiety in students with autism

 Click the picture to download these After Action Reports Free in the Free Resource Library–or join us to grab it at the same link.